alexlep/ppalette/README.md

 used to create any interface, including web-client.
 Initial version of command-line tool for communication with API already available.

-Project is written in Python, 2.x branch.
+Project is written in Python2.7.

 **Misc**